 3. Conduct these tests

-Blood work: A November 2017 report in UpToDate notes that for patients with severe persistent asthma, these tests might be beneficial:
+Blood work: For patients with severe persistent asthma, these tests might be beneficial:

 - CBC and differential to evaluate the presence/absence of eosinophils, a type of "combat" white blood cell, and exclude anemia as a cause of dyspnea or shortness of breath.